 |3.||/var/log/nginx||error*||In this example, the log path is configured as

-- Only LogListener 2.3.9 or above allows adding multiple collection paths.
+- Only LogListener 2.3.9 and above support adding multiple collection paths.

 - By default, a log file can only be collected by one log topic.
 If you want to have multiple collection configurations for the same file, please add a soft link to the source file and add it to another collection configuration.

-On the Collection Configuration page, set the Extraction Mode to Single-line - Full regular expression and enter a sample log in the Log Sample text box as shown below:
+On the Collection Configuration page, set Extraction Mode to Single-line - Full regular expression and enter a sample log in the Log Sample text box.

 Define a regular expression according to the following rules.